Letter sparks change in classroom

 Photo by Alyssa Degan.

-Amanda Feinberg, Managing Editor
+Amanda Feinberg, Editor-in-Chief

 Going into college, senior Helene Avila was set on becoming a premedical major for as long as she could remember.
 Her aspiration was to become a doctor, the profession which she decided was the best fit for her.